OL-PlugMap/ol-themes-ext/README.md

 ---
 ## Changelog
+- 0.1.16
+    - (+) added support for zoom levels within an endpoint.
+You can have multiple endpoints that are switched between automatically based on the zoom level
+- 0.1.12
+    - (+) Added identify support to wms and wfs
+- 0.1.11
+    - (+) Added deselctAll function to category
+- 0.1.9
+    - (+) Added support for WFS layers
+- 0.1.6
+    - (+) Added SLD legend support on WMS
+- 0.1.4
+    - (+) starting adding support for legend
+- 0.1.2
+    - (+) configuration is applied as a property of generated layers so additional values can be accessed outside of ol-themes-ext
 - 0.1.1
     - (*) Discovered the wonders of the files property in package.json to include all the required files
 - 0.1.0